 Unfortunately, between meal services, flight attendants rarely pass through the cabin offering service - you will need to ring your call light or go to the galley yourself.

-Large entertainment screens are activated via touch as well as remote control, and the spectrum of programming depends on the aircraft with newer planes (like the Dreamliner or A350) having more responsive systems with more variety.
-You will find both global and contemporary music, Hollywood films and short subject programs including sitcoms and cartoons for children.
+Large entertainment screens activate via touch and remote control, and the spectrum of programming depends on the aircraft, with newer planes (like the Dreamliner or A350) having more responsive systems with more variety.
+You will find global and contemporary music, Hollywood films and short subject programs, sitcoms and cartoons for children.
+Those passengers wishing to check flight progress can watch a 3-dimensional inflight plane tracker.

-Noise-reducing Denon headphones are available at each seat, but they are collected 30 minutes before landing.
+Noise-reducing Denon headphones are available at each seat but collected 30 minutes before landing.

-Most Turkish long-haul aircraft feature Wi-Fi, and it is complimentary for Business class passengers with a data cap.
+Most Turkish long-haul aircraft feature Wi-Fi, which is complimentary for Business Class passengers with a data cap of 1 GB.
 Elite members in the Miles & Smiles program seated in Business Class enjoy unlimited data.

 International newspapers are available during boarding, and the airline's inflight magazine is in the seat pocket.
 It includes excellent maps of the carrier's route network.

-Separate male and female amenity kits are another perk of Business Class, but Turkish does not seem to have one design.
-They work with a variety of partners so you will see different products on different flights.
-These can include brands including Versace, Molton Brown and Porsche Design.
-They come well-stocked with useful inflight accessories including eyeshades, ear plugs, socks and dental kits.
+Separate male and female amenity kits are another perk of long-haul Business Class.
+Male passengers receive a designer kit bag by Hackett London, and females a kit by Coccinelle.
+They come well-stocked with useful inflight accessories, including good-quality eyeshades, ear plugs, socks and dental kits.
 Turkish also provides day blankets, slippers and shoe bags.

-Turkish Airlines has introduced new bedding that includes a plush pillow, a thick velvet-touch blanket, and mattress protector.
+Turkish Airlines has introduced new bedding, including a plush pillow, a thick velvet-touch blanket, and a mattress protector.

 Molton Brown or Turkish orange-scented air freshener and hand lotion await passengers in the lavatories.
 The provided hot towels are a refreshing way to begin a meal on long-haul flights.

-Turkish Airlines privide dedicated amenity kits specially designed for its youngest Business Class passengers - a nice touch.
-Families traveling with infants can request seats suitable for a bassinet; these should be reserved in advance to guarantee availability.
+Turkish Airlines provides dedicated amenity kits specially designed for its youngest Business Class passengers - a nice touch.
+Families travelling with infants can request seats suitable for a bassinet; these should be reserved in advance to guarantee availability.

-While the seating can vary wildly, the menu remains impressive although narrowbody planes are less likely to have the full trolley presentation.
-These planes also use trays for meals instead of placing the dishes directly on the linen-lined table.
+While the seating can vary wildly, the menu remains impressive, although narrowbody planes are less likely to have the full trolley presentation.
+Some routes use meal trays instead of placing the dishes directly on the linen-lined table.
 Still, the number of main dish choices and high-quality food and drink are available.

-Unlike most other airlines, Turkish provides amenity kits on many of its short and medium haul flights.
-The airline has teamed up with one of the country’s most distinguished painters, Devrim Erbil, to provide collectible amenity kits, designed with eight different artworks each representing one of the unique symbolic buildings in Istanbul.
-The eye-catching colorful and vivid images are applied on Saffiano leather bags via digital printing technique.
+Unlike most other airlines, Turkish provides amenity kits on flights between 5 and 8 hours.
+The airline has teamed up with one of the country's most distinguished painters, Devrim Erbil, to provide collectable amenity kits designed with eight different artworks, each representing one of the unique symbolic buildings in Istanbul.
+The eye-catching colourful, and vivid images are applied on Saffiano leather bags via digital printing.

 The flight search on BusinessClass.com includes information on CO2 emissions for each flight.
 Our quality algorithms also give a higher score to flights operated by the most modern and environmentally friendly aircraft.